LoopKit/loopdocs/docs/loop-3/settings.md

 The Support section enables the user to provide output data ([Loop Report](#issue-report) and/or [Critical Logs](#export-critical-event-logs)) about the app.
 This information can be very helpful to folks trying to assist with problem reports.

-The graphic below shows the screen provided when you tap on the Support row at the bottom of the Settings screen.
+The graphic below is similar to what you see when you scroll down to the Support section of the *Loop* Settings screen.

 ![settings support screen](img/loop-3-setting-support.svg){width="250"}
 {align="center"}